 Wait, I had no idea Beatrix Potter’s Peter Rabbit was Chinese folklore?

 The tortoise decided to cheat in the Rabbit vs Tortoise race and enlisted the help of an ostrich instead.
-Note the awesome and absolutely inaccurate depiction of the teeth on the bird.
+Note the awesome and absolutely inaccurate depiction of the teeth on the birds.
+One of the sculptors was a dentist in his or her past life for sure.

 If those don’t look like koalas, it is because they don’t look like koalas but I assure you they are koalas.

-I think the heat has got to us and them.
+I think the heat has got to us.
 These ladies know a good time!
 I just wish this was real water as it is really hot now.

 Mermaids are perfectly normal compared to this masterpiece in insaneness.